If you are interested, yes, front desk jobs can pay pretty well. This article tells you all about such jobs and how much they pay.

 These front desk employers are usually paid very well, especially in developed countries.

-You might not make money fast with these jobs, but you can definitely make consistent money.
+You might not make a lot of money fast with these jobs, but you can definitely make consistent money.

 The median hourly pay for receptionists as at May 2017 in the United States was $13.65.